 On this occasion, the online harassment against our client took the shape of a very large number of harassing messages sent through various Instagram accounts from an unknown user or users, including threats to make false complaints that he had committed serious sexual offences and threats to disclose purported private information in the form of intimate photographs.

+Identifying social media harassers has always been an issue with Instagram harassment because never before, did Instagram agreed to provide a disclosure to a UK Instagram user of the identify of the people who harassed him.
 Before proceeding to discover the identity of the social media users who harassed our client through information, which Instagram had no objection to hand over, it was more urgent to obtain an injunction that would prevent further harassing postings by the Instagram troll.

 In a private hearing, Cohen Davis persuaded the court to make provisions to anonymise our client and to protect the court and hearing papers, so that his identity can never be revealed.